graphql-nexus/nexus-plugin-prisma/README.md

 nexusPrismaPlugin({
   inputs: inputsConfig,
   /*
-    Sets the default relateBy value globally.
-If unset, the default value is "any", which preserves the "create/connect" layer from Prisma's API.
-    "relateBy" values passed to individual inputs always have a higher precedence than those passed directly to a config like this one, even if the config-level relateBy has a more narrow scope.
+    Sets the default collapseTo value globally.
+If unset, the default value is null, which preserves inputs from Prisma's API. collapseTo values passed to individual inputs always have a higher precedence than those passed directly to a config like this one, even if the config-level collapseTo has a more narrow scope.
   */
-  relateBy: 'create',
+  collapseTo: 'create',
 })

 /*